JashAgrawal/dukaan-pe-bk-new/documentation.md

 ## Product Categories API

 These endpoints allow users to interact with product categories on the platform.
+Categories now support a hierarchical structure with parent and subcategories.

-### Get All Product Categories
+### Get All Parent Product Categories

 ```
 GET /api/product-categories